 A common pitfall when training a BigQuery ML model is overfitting.
 Overfitting occurs when the model matches the training data too closely, causing it to perform poorly on new data.
 BigQuery ML supports two methods for preventing overfitting: early stopping and regularization.

-To learn how to modify the options described below, see the CREATE MODEL statement.
+To learn how to modify the options described below, see

 Early stopping is the default option for overfitting prevention in

 BigQuery ML.
 When early stopping is enabled, the

 training is halted once the loss improvement in the latest iteration falls below